-Teacher training is one of the important purposes of Texas Western College.
-Each teacher training program is concerned with the total education of the prospective teacher, emphasizing preparation for our American way of life, the development of moral and ethical character, and proficiency in the use of basic skills.
+Teacher training is one of the important purposes of The University of Texas at El Paso.
+Each teacher training program is concerned with the total education of the prospective teacher, emphasizing preparation for our American way of life, th development of moral and ethical character, and proficiency in the use of basic skills.
 All students are required to complete successfully a balanced program consisting of work in arts and science, academic specialization, and professional development.
 Each program represents the minimum course work which a student must complete to be eligible for degree and certification purposes.